-- a mid-term report card approximately half way through the semester - a final report card at the end of the semester
+- a mid-term report card approximately half way through each semester (mid-November and mid-April) - a final report card at the end of each semester

 Consequences of Absences, Failures and Inappropriate Behaviour

 Students will be given a warning for inappropriate behaviour, frequent absences from school, or for failing a course.
 Guidance counsellors, vice-principals and principals will also be involved with notifying your parents/custodians.